Xavierete/Xavierete/README.md

 - 🪙 **Subscriptions**: Exclusive resources and AI-driven recommendations.
 - 🤖 **Apple Intelligence Integration**: Smart content discovery tailored to your interests.

-### 🎙️ **Weekly Gathering Podcast**
+### 👨‍💻 **Enumence**
-A podcast focused on technology and innovation, featuring insightful discussions with industry experts.
+A start-up focused on redesigning math education and an app for organizing and managing classes efficiently.
 ### 🚗 **CarsFromLords**
 A start-up focused on automotive content creation, achieving over 10 million views in total via RSS.